Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 Dark Patterns to Avoid (With Real Examples)

 The EDPB’s guidelines on deceptive design patterns identify specific manipulation techniques that invalidate consent.
+These aren’t hypothetical — they’re the basis for real enforcement actions.
+See the GDPR fines overview for recent examples of what regulators have actually penalized.

 Recent Enforcement